Untranslatability: Family

 In contrast to all of the above fine distinctions, in American English the term "my brother-in-law" covers "my spouse's brother", "my sibling's husband", and "my spouse's sibling's husband".
 In British English, the last of these is not considered strictly correct.

 Work and school relations

 Japanese has a concept, amae, about the closeness of parent-child relationship, that is supposedly unique to that language and culture as it applies to bosses and workers.

 Japanese, Chinese, and Korean have words for classmates and colleagues of different seniority and/or gender.
 The most well-known example to English speakers is probably the Japanese word 先輩 (senpai), referring to a senior classmate or colleague.

+There are also times when the same concept exists but the practice is different, such as homeschooling in Spanish and its practice in the United States, Puerto Rico, and Latin American countries.
+Translators must discern whether the existing terms convey the same concepts.

 Foreign objects

 Objects unknown to a culture can actually be easy to translate.
 For example, in Japanese, wasabi わさび is a plant (Wasabia japonica) used as a spicy Japanese condiment.
 Traditionally, this plant only grows in Japan.
 It would be unlikely that someone from a country such as Angola would have a clear understanding of it.
 However, the easiest way to translate this word is to borrow it.
 Or one can use a similar vegetable's name to describe it.
 In English this word is translated as wasabi or Japanese horseradish.
 In Chinese, people can still call it wasabi by its Japanese sound, or pronounce it by its Hanzi characters, 山葵 (pinyin: shān kuí).
 However, wasabi is more frequently called 芥末 (jiè mò) or 绿芥 (lǜ jiè) in China and Taiwan, meaning mustard.
 One may specify yellow mustard and green mustard to avoid confusion.

 Another method is using description instead of a single word.
 For example, languages like Russian and Ukrainian have borrowed words Kuraga and Uruk from Turkic languages.
 While both fruits are now known to the Western world, there are still no terms for them in English.
 English speakers have to use "dried apricot without core" and "dried apricot with core" instead.

 One particular type of foreign object that poses difficulties is the proper noun.
 As an illustration, consider another example from Douglas Hofstadter, which he published in one of his "Metamagical Themas" columns in Scientific American.
 He pondered the question: "Who is the first lady of Britain?
 Well, first ladies reside at the prime minister's address, and at the time, the woman living at 10 Downing Street was Margaret Thatcher.
 But a different attribute that first ladies have is that they are married to heads of government, so perhaps a better answer was Denis Thatcher, but he probably would not have relished the title."